 insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Each state has different car insurance requirements.
-In New Mexico, drivers are required to carry minimum liability coverage of $25,000 for bodily injury protection per person, $50,000 of bodily injury coverage per accident, and $10,000 for property damage accident.
+Every state sets its own car insurance rules.
+In New Mexico, the minimum liability requirement is $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $10,000 for property damage per accident.

 Key Takeaways

-Below, you’ll find average annual car insurance rates from the most affordable insurance companies in New Mexico.
+Below are the annual premiums from the cheapest car insurance companies in New Mexico.

 CompanyAverage annual rates

-How we choose the cheapest car insurance companies in New Mexico
+How we choose low-cost car insurance companies in New Mexico

+insure logo